openresty/lua-nginx-module/README.markdown

     ngx.log(ngx.NOTICE, 'lua print: ', a, b, ...)

-Lua `nil` arguments are accepted and result in literal `"nil"`, and Lua booleans result in `"true"` or `"false"`.
+Lua `nil` arguments are accepted and result in literal `"nil"` strings while Lua booleans result in literal `"true"` or `"false"` strings.

 ngx.ctx
 -------
 **context:** *set_by_lua*, rewrite_by_lua*, access_by_lua*, content_by_lua*, header_filter_by_lua**

-This table can be used to store per-request context data for Lua programmers.
+This table can be used to store per-request Lua context data and has a life time identical to the current request (as with the Nginx variables).

-This table has a liftime identical to the current request (just like Nginx variables).
 Consider the following example,

     location /test {